Skip to main content

 [machine] Section

-Controls VM hardware specifications and resource allocation:
+Controls VM hardware specifications and resource allocation.

 Memory Configuration